 - cracks or settlement in retaining walls

 You don’t need to be an expert to recognize problematic concrete issues, but you should contact an expert to inspect the damage and determine how to properly correct the problems.
 The conditions that caused the damage usually aren’t obvious.
 It’s a common mistake to treat the problems cosmetically by filling in cracked concrete, instead of addressing the actual construction issues that caused the damage.
 When only superficial strategies are used to conceal problems, the damage will reoccur and worsen.
-Do yourself a favor and contact an experienced construction inspector to solve your problems correctly before they become worse.
+Do yourself a favor and contact an experienced structural engineer to solve your problems correctly before they become worse.

 The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country building housing and inspecting construction, he has acquired a wealth of knowledge about construction here.